USF-CS315-F23/USF-CS315-F23.github.io/guides/micro.md

 move the cursor to the next occurrence.
 You can continue pressing `Ctrl + N` to cycle through all the occurrences.

+## Replacing Text

+You can do simple text replacement by using the micro `replace` command.
+You need to enter command mode `CTRL + e` (or `ALT/OPTION + e`, see below).
+This will prompt you to enter the string you want to replace followed by a space and the new string.
+If the string your want to replace or the new string has spaces in them, you can use double quotes `"` around the string.
+Press `RETURN` then micro will ask you to confirm each replacement.

 ## Indenting a Region